Owners Capital Definition

 It can be calculated as follows:

-For example, if XYZ Inc. has total assets of $50m and total liabilities of $30m as at 31st December 2018, then Owners Capital is $20m (Assets of $50m fewer Liabilities of $30m) as at 31st December 2018.
-It can be interpreted from above that assets of $20m are funded by the Owners/ Shareholders of the business and remaining $30m have been funded through externally sourced funds (i.e. loans from banks, issuance of bonds, etc.)
+For example, XYZ Inc. has total assets of $50m and total liabilities of $30m as at 31st December 2018.
+Then Owners Capital is $20m (Assets of $50m fewer Liabilities of $30m) as at 31st December 2018.
+It can be interpreted from above that assets of $20m are funded by the Owners/ Shareholders of the business.
+Remaining $30m have been funded through externally sourced funds (i.e., loans from banks, issuance of bonds, etc.)

 Components of Owners Capital

 Common Stock is the amount of capital contributed by the common shareholders of the company.
 It is shown at the par value in the Balance Sheet.